NodeBB/docs/src/docs/configuring/config.md

     bind to.
 You can specify an array of ports and NodeBB will spawn port.length processes.
 If you use multiple ports you need to configure a load balancer to proxy requests to the different ports.
 * `package_manager` Specifies the package manager that NodeBB will invoke.
-If not set, will fall back to lockfile detection (and if no lockfiles are present, will use npm.) — *Available as of NodeBB v2.4.0*
+If not set, will fall back to lockfile detection (and if no lockfiles are present, will use npm.)
 * `sessionKey` (Default: `express.sid`) Specifies the session key to use.
 * `session_store` This is an object similar to the `redis`, `mongo` or `postgres` block.
 It defines a database to use for sessions.
 For example by setting this to a different redis instance you can separate your data and sessions into two different redis instances.
     * `name` (Name of database to use `redis`, `mongo` or `postgres`)